Microsoft/IntuneDocs.pt-pt/intune/configuration/device-restrictions-ios.md

 ### <a name="settings-apply-to-all-enrollment-types"></a>Settings apply to: All enrollment types

 - **Viewing corporate documents in unmanaged apps**: **Block** prevents viewing corporate documents in unmanaged apps. **Not configured** (default) allows corporate documents to be viewed in any app.
 Por exemplo, quer impedir que os utilizadores guardem os ficheiros da aplicação OneDrive na Dropbox.
 Configure esta definição como **Bloquear**.
 Depois de o dispositivo receber a política (por exemplo, após um reinício), já não é permitido guardar.

+  > [!NOTE]
+  > When this setting is blocked, third party keyboards installed from the App Store are also blocked.

   - **Allow unmanaged apps to read from managed contacts accounts**: When set to **Allow**, unmanaged apps, such as the built-in iOS Contacts app, can read and access contact information from managed apps, including the Outlook mobile app. **Not configured** (default) prevents reading, including removing duplicates, from the built-in Contacts app on the device.